particle-iot/docs/docs/examples.md

 ===

-Now let's imagine you want to control your Core locally, so you build a simple server app the Core will connect to directly.
+Now let's imagine you want to control your Core locally, so you build a simple server app to which the Core will directly connect.
 One puzzle to solve is that you don't know in advance the IP address of your Core or of the laptop that will run the server.
 How can the Core and the server discover each other?